dseichter/yahac/docs/docs/index.md

 # yahac - Yet Another Home Assistant Client

 yahac - Yet Another Home Assistant Client - is a tool to show your most important entities of Home Assistant.
 See current values/states of your sensors or turn on/off your switches.
 And everything in the tray area.
+Run local commands or get notifications!

 ![yahac in tray Icon](assets/screenshots/yahac_traymenu_with_entities.png)